-- > The PSAT helps you to build confidence by practicing for the SAT and the PSAT/NMSQT by building your skills in preparation for these tests. - Helps you to choose high school courses based on your strengths and weaknesses.
-You can also determine if you are ready for college-level AP courses in high school. - Helps you to explore your future career by connecting your PSAT results to Career Finder, a tool that helps you discover your interests based on your interests. - The PSAT will be offered at your school in the fall.
+- ★ The PSAT 8/9 helps you to build confidence by practicing for the SAT and the PSAT/NMSQT by building your skills in preparation for these tests. - ★ Helps you to choose high school courses based on your strengths and weaknesses.
+You can also determine if you are ready for college-level AP courses in high school. - ★ Helps you to explore your future career by connecting your PSAT results to Career Finder, a tool that helps you discover your interests based on your interests. - ★ The PSAT 8/9 may be offered at your school in the fall.
 Talk to your counselor regarding this opportunity.